Managing holidays during the summer of chaos

 As today’s business leaders you will know of the great challenges and uncertainties of business and how Summer 2022 is impacting all businesses within the UK.

 Whilst summer for most people means sun, sea, sand, and relaxation, for employers it can be challenging.
 As the number of absences increase, an influx of annual leave requests floods your inbox, summer holiday-related childcare issues, questioning how hot is too hot to work and the industrial actions causing major travel delays, the pressure is heavy for employers.
-Read more to find out how we can help reduce the summer pressure on your business.
+Read on to find out how we can help reduce the summer pressure on your business.